english-blog/english-blog.github.io/_posts/2024-08-22-something-better.md

 The question again is, "What makes you so special that you must have a good life?"

 Any answer that you come up with, would apply to everyone else in this world.
 Wouldn't it?
-See if you can defend that your answer applies only to you?
+See if you can defend that your answer applies only to you.

-So, I am not special?.
+So, I am not special?

 Try to answer that yourself, it may be hard.
 But be genuine to yourself with your arguments.

 My answer is

 > I am not special.
-My life could be as good or as bad as any random person in this world
+My life could be as good or as bad as any random person in this world.

 "You sound so pessimistic and nihilistic".
 Ok, that's one way to look at it.